Skip to content

 Is Texas Wesleyan University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Texas Wesleyan University earn a median of $54,053, roughly in line with national averages for graduates.
+Ten years out, alumni of Texas Wesleyan University earn a median of $54,053, roughly in line with the national average for college graduates.

 $44,773